xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 ## Versioning

 The version string is an extension to semver, the format looks like `9.3.1-1.4`.
-It includes the three digits with the original GCC version (9.3.1), a fourth digit with the Arm release, a fifth digit with the xPack release number, and the sixth with the npm version number.
+It includes the three digits with the original GCC version, a fourth digit with the Arm release, a fifth digit with the xPack release number.

 When publishing on the **npmjs.com** server, a sixth digit is appended.